Price Experimentation and Interference: Biases: Analysis and Change of Sign

-To provide intuition, note that by using equation \eqref{eq:expr_est_D} we can define the {\em experimental price elasticity of demand} as: Hence, we can re-write condition (b) as:
+To provide intuition, note that by using equation \eqref{eq:expr_est_D} we can define the {\em ``experimental'' price elasticity of demand} as: Hence, we can re-write condition (b) as:

 which can be understood as the experimental analogue of a markup inequality.
-It states that at the expeirmental elasticity, the current price is above the optimal monopoly price (under an appropriate concavity assumption).
-Hence, as expected, a change of sign occurs when the naive estimator indicates that the platform is overpricing relative to the optimal monopoly price (and therefore prefers to decrease prices), when in reality it is underpricing (and therefore should raise prices).
-The result has important consequences for experiment-driven price optimization: the prescription implied by the experiment (reduce price) is the opposite to the one implied by the $GTE$ (increase price).
-Hence, if one moves in the direction suggested by the experiment, profits {\em decrease} relative to the status-quo.
+It states that the experimental elasticity suggests the current price is above the optimal monopoly price (under an appropriate concavity assumption).
+Hence, as expected, a change of sign occurs when the canonical estimator indicates that the platform is overpricing relative to the optimal monopoly price (and therefore prefers to decrease prices), when in reality it is underpricing (and therefore should raise prices).
+This result has important consequences for experiment-driven price optimization: the prescription implied an the experiment (reduce price) may be the opposite of the one implied by the $GTE$ (increase price).
+Therefore, if a firm moves in the direction suggested by the experiment, profits have the potential to {\em decrease} relative to the status-quo.

-To provide further intuition, let us assume that condition (a) holds, that is the firm is underpricing relative to the optimal monopoly price.
+To provide further intuition, let us assume that condition (a) holds and that profits are quasiconcave, so that the firm is underpricing relative to the optimal monopoly price.
 Hence, we have a change of sign if and only if condition (b) holds.
-For condition (b) to hold we require that $|D_{1y}(p_0,p_0,q)| + D_{0y}(p_0,p_0,q)$ is large compared to $|D'(p_0)|$.
-Note that $|D_{1y}(p_0,p_0,q)|$ represents the decrease in treatment demand given a small increase in treatment price, which captures two effects: (i) demand lost to the outside option; and (ii) cannibalization to the control group.
+If $|D_{1y}(p_0,p_0,q)| + D_{0y}(p_0,p_0,q)$ is large compared to $|D'(p_0)|$, condition (b) will hold.
+Note that $|D_{1y}(p_0,p_0,q)|$ represents the magnitude of the decrease in treatment demand given a small increase in treatment price, which captures two effects: (i) demand lost to the outside option; and (ii) cannibalization to the control group.
 Note that (i) is the global demand effect we aim to estimate.
-On the other hand, the term $D_{0y}(p_0,p_0,q)$ represents the increase in control demand given a small increase in treatment price, which captures both demand gain from the outside option, as well as cannibalization from the treatment to the control group (equivalent to effect (ii)).
-A change of sign happens as the two cannibalization effects just mentioned become larger. \noteREV{Should we sat anything about bias correction?
-For example, that for $q=1/2$ I think we can correct for bias using experimental data.}
+On the other hand, the term $D_{0y}(p_0,p_0,q)$ represents the increase in control demand given a small increase in treatment price, which captures cannibalization from the treatment to the control group (equivalent to effect (ii)).
+A change of sign happens as the two cannibalization effects just mentioned become larger.